KunihikoKido/atom-elastic-twitter-stream/README.md

 ### Include fields
 A comma-separated list of include fields.
 See [Tweets field guide](https://dev.twitter.com/overview/api/tweets). default to all fields included.

+### Timeout
+If you automatically to stop the stream of Twitter , you set the time-out .
+* The flush interval in seconds

 ### Filter stream follow option
 A comma separated list of user IDs, indicating the users to return statuses for in the stream.
 See [follow](https://dev.twitter.com/streaming/overview/request-parameters#follow) for more information. default to ''